 hadoop distcp hdfs://nn1:8020/path/to/importantdata.txt hdfs://nn2:8020/user/<myusername>/some/file/path

-We are continuing to work to support additional data transfer tools, such as Flume and Sqoop.
+We are working to support additional data transfer tools, such as Flume and Sqoop.
 If you have questions or need additional help, contact us.

 © 2011-2013 Rackspace US, Inc.